 This is the original attraction, built in the late 1970’s and opened in 1981, it is still a favourite with young and older Guests alike.

-Make the maze harder by navigate your way through the 2500m2 maze and find all four coloured flag poles.
-Then check out the look out and slide tower and go zooming down the supa-slide and onto the next challenge.
+Make the maze harder by navigating your way through the 2500m2 maze and find all four coloured flag poles.
+Then check out the look out and slide tower and go zooming down the supa-slide and onto the next challenge.*

 No maze venue is complete without the iconic hedge maze, so we’ve planted a maze that is the bees-knees of all mazes and is a Perth first!
 The Hedge Maze covers an area of more than 2000m2 and has a stunning octagon design with a beautiful Norfolk Island Pine at the centre.
 It’s taken six years to grow and carefully prune 1,252 individual plants to form the 690 metres of hedge which is now ready.